release

 To learn more, run release-plz release --help.

-release-plz release --backend gitlab --git-token <gitlab application token>
+release-plz release --forge gitlab --git-token <gitlab_token>

 Gitea